PongchanokWisut/ManualTesting/README.md

 ------------------------------------------------------------------------------------------------------------------

   - **Side Projects**
      - I started learning robot framework alongside with manual testing, it's so much fun to learn automated testing.
-You don't have to write several lines of code, then you can see the results.
+You don't have to write so much complicated lines of code, then you can see the results.
 I'm looking forward to discovering more on the automated testing so I try to improve myself everyday in order to be a better tester both manual and automate

        - **Automated Testing : Robot Framework**